ricardo-agz/metro/README.md

-# PyRails
+# Metro

-PyRails is a lightweight, opinionated, batteries-included Python web framework built on top of FastAPI and MongoEngine.
+Metro is a lightweight, opinionated, batteries-included Python web framework built on top of FastAPI and MongoEngine.
 It is means to provide helpful, lightweight abstractions to enable standard ways of implementing common patters to prevent the SaaSification of the developer stack.